• Skip to primary navigation

 Can I put a no-bake cheesecake in the freezer to make it set faster?

-Do not put this no-bake cheesecake in the freezer to speed up the setting process.
+I don't recommend putting this no-bake cheesecake in the freezer to speed up the setting process.
 Mascarpone can develop an unusual texture when frozen.
 It's still edible but may not maintain that smooth and creamy mouthfeel taste.

 How does a no-bake cheesecake set?